 What is left to show is the uniqueness.
 Suppose \(0.e_1e_2e_3\ldots\) is another representation of \(x\text{.}\) Let \(E_n\) be the \(n\)-digit truncation of \(0.e_1e_2e_3\ldots\text{,}\) and suppose \(E_n < x \leq E_n + {10}^{-n}\) for all \(n \in \N\text{.}\) Suppose for some \(K \in \N\text{,}\)\(e_n = d_n\) for all \(n < K\text{,}\) so \(D_{K-1} = E_{K-1}\text{.}\) Then

-Hence, both \(e_K\) and \(d_K\) are the largest integer \(j\) such that \(j < (x - D_{K-1}){10}^K\text{,}\) and therefore \(e_K = d_K\text{.}\) That is, the representation is unique.
+Hence, both \(e_K\) and \(d_K\) are the largest integer \(j\) such that \(j < (x - D_{K-1}){10}^K\text{,}\) and therefore \(e_K = d_K\text{.}\) In other words, the representation is unique.

 The representation is not unique if we do not require \(D_n < x\) for all \(n\text{.}\) For example, for the number \(\nicefrac{1}{2}\text{,}\) the method in the proof obtains the representation